FridljDa/FridljDa.github.io/content/post/mappning-mutational-signatures-to-trees/index.md

 - https://markowetz.cruk.cam.ac.uk/cincompendium/
 - https://github.com/markowetzlab/CINSignatureQuantification
 	- calculateFeatures function
-	- R package to quantify signatures of chromosomal instability on absolute copy number profiles as described in [@drewsPancancerCompendiumChromosomal2022]
+	- R package to quantify signatures of chromosomal instability on absolute copy number profiles as described in [Drews et al.](https://www.nature.com/articles/s41586-022-04789-9)
 </details>

 ### Comparison with Existing Literature

-It would be beneficial to explore how the proposed approach compares to existing literature, such as [@alamTreeStructuredHierarchicalDirichlet2019], to understand the theoretical and practical advantages of our tree-structured approach.
+It would be beneficial to explore how the proposed approach compares to existing literature, such as [Alam et al.](https://doi.org/10.1007/978-3-319-99608-0_33), to understand the theoretical and practical advantages of our tree-structured approach.

 ## Conclusion